**This post may contain some affiliate links.

 It’s got a great consistency similar to eggs, and can be super flavorful depending on what you season and scramble them with.
 You can season it with one spice like turmeric like this recipe or pack it with a ton like this southwestern styled one--this is the time to be creative!

 Chop the tofu with a knife and use a fork to get it to a “scrambled” consistency.
-Heat your favorite cooking oil over medium heat and add to the pan for 5-10 minutes or until hot.
+Heat your favorite cooking oil over medium heat and add to a cast iron pan for 5-10 minutes or until hot.
 If you’re scrambling with veggies, add these to your tofu scramble as well.

 Eat with toast or a light salad and enjoy!